dask/dask/docs/source/remote-data-services.rst

   ``fsspec``, but a new version using Microsoft's "protocol 2" should come soon.

-``fsspec`` also provides other file sytstems that may be of interest to Dask users, such as ssh, ftp, webhdfs - see the documentation.
+``fsspec`` also provides other file sytstems that may be of interest to Dask users, such as ssh, ftp and webhdfs.
+See the documentation for more information.

 When specifying a storage location, a URL should be provided using the general form ``protocol://path/to/data``.
 If no protocol is provided, the local